jsb/RingMenu/README.md

 # RingMenu
-This AddOn for Classic WoW (v.1.12.1) adds an additional circular action bar that normally remains hidden but can be summoned by a click of a (mouse) button.
+This AddOn for Vanilla WoW (v.1.12.1) adds an additional circular action bar that normally remains hidden but can be summoned by a click of a (mouse) button.

 ![RingMenu](http://i.imgur.com/DmDWVaA.png)
 ![Settings](http://i.imgur.com/e8H4GFy.png)